The whole process was top notch! I used Safelite in past and was disappointed....never again...you have my business.

 A whole windshield replacement will correct any damage - because you are removing the whole windshield and getting a new one.
 A windshield repair can correct many different types of damage, but there are some situations in which a windshield repair will not be successful or should not be done.

-Let's take a look at the advantages and disadvantages of each correction method.
+Let's take a look at the advantages and disadvantages of both windshield repair and windshield replacement.
 A windshield repair is generally a less expensive, quicker process than a windshield replacement.
 It does not require the removal or replacement of your windshield, so in that way it is a bit "greener" than a replacement.

 Windshield glass replacement avoids any of the clarity issues that you could have with a windshield repair.
 It is more expensive than repair, and requires the vehicle to remain stationary until the adhesive used (called urethane) has cured.
 Depending on the adhesive used in the installation, that cure time can be anywhere between one hour to a day or more.
 Most Glass.com Affiliates use quick-cure urethane adhesives, which keeps your cure time to a minimum.